TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_skr_1.1_connected_wifi.md

 ## Overview

-The SKR 1.1 is an LPC1768 based board.
+The SKR v1.1 is an LPC1768 based board.

 ## Firmware File

 Choose the correct corresponding firmware (firmware-lpc-esp8266wifi.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
-Remember to rename it to firmware.bin
+Remember to rename it to firmware.bin.
+Put it in root of the SD card.

 ## Wifi

-I’ve used a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.
+Use a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.

 ### BOM